Lot Fourteen: 2020

+Also February 2020, Premier and Minister of the Arts and Aboriginal Affairs Steven Marshall announced that the A$235 million Aboriginal Cultural Centre would open by 2023.

-The Australian Cyber Collaboration Centre (A3C) was established in the Eleanor Harrald Building in July.
+The Australian Cyber Collaboration Centre (A3C) was established in the Eleanor Harrald Building in July 2020.

 In September 2020, Ireland-based professional services company Accenture announced that they would be establishing in hub in Adelaide, with premises at Lot Fourteen.

 In November 2020, an extra A$50 million was allocated to the Aboriginal Art and Cultures Centre (AACC) in the 2020-2021 state budget, bringing the total amount to A$200 million for construction of the building.
 It is intended to use virtual reality and other digital technologies, and to create spaces for performances which would cater for "immersive interactive story-telling".
 Construction is scheduled to commence in 2021, with completion in 2024.